galterlibrary/invenio-subjects-mesh-lite/README.md

 ## Usage

 There are 2 types of users for this package.
-Instance administrators and package maintainers.
+Instance operators and package maintainers.

-### Instance administrators
+### Instance operators

-For instance administrators, after you have installed the extension as per the steps above, you will want to reload your instance's fixtures: `pipenv run invenio rdm-records fixtures`.
+For instance operators, after you have installed the extension as per the steps above, you will want to reload your instance's fixtures: `pipenv run invenio rdm-records fixtures`.
 This will install the new terms in your instance.

 Alternatively, or if you want to update your already loaded subjects to a new listing (e.g. from one year's list to another), you can update your instance's MeSH subjects as per below.
 Updating subjects this way takes care of everything for you: the subjects themselves and the records/drafts using those subjects. **WARNING** This operation can _remove_ subjects.